stand-art/jaxn/Specification.md

 Allows date, time, or timestamp values.
 Four types need to be distinguished:

 * A date (without a time or an offset).
+In the context of JAXN, this is referred to as a "local date".
 * A time (without a date or an offset).
+In the context of JAXN, this is referred to as a "local time".
 * A timestamp without an offset.
+In the context of JAXN, this is referred to as a "local date-time".
 * A timestamp with an offset.
+In the context of JAXN, this is referred to as an "offset date-time".

 #### Examples